VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/MemberAddressEdge.md

 # MemberAddressEdge ==~object~==

-The `MemberAddressEdge` represents an edge in a connection of member addresses.
+This type represents an edge in a connection of member addresses.

 ## Fields